 - Development period is defined in the offer

 - Delays are possible if no payment has been made in due time or certain materials have not been delivered to us

 - Any additional requirements that come out of the initial offer will be redefined by an additional estimate, after which a new offer will be issued for the client’s confirmation.

-I hope this helped you, but please remember there shouldn’t be any surprises if you’ve talked to them about all of this at your previous meetings and explained it to them.
+I hope this post helped you, but please remember: there shouldn’t be any surprises if you’ve talked to the clients about all of this at previous meetings and explained it to them.